By Global Services on Friday, May 24, 2019

 3. Find Federal contracts

-Once you’ve gained a solid understanding of which parts of the Government you want to target for sales, it’s time to begin searching for opportunities and federal contracts.
+Once you’ve gained a solid understanding of which parts of the Government you want to target for sales, it’s time to begin searching for opportunities.

-At the time of writing this post, there are currently over 33,200 active Federal contracts on FBO!
-Fortunately, FBO has robust search capabilities, which enable you to search by keyword, agency, region, NAICS code, and more.
-Plus, FBO can be configured to automatically send you information on relevant contract opportunities.
-FBO provides instructional videos for vendors on how to use these features.
+At the time of writing this post, there are currently over 93,000 active Federal opportunities on SAM!
+Fortunately, SAM has robust search capabilities, which enable you to search by keyword, agency, region, NAICS code, and more.

 4. Know what kinds of Federal contract opportunities to look for